Current News - Coronavirus

 - Most parks and playgrounds have reopened including Pirate Playground, Gympie Terrace; Peregian Beach Park Playground; Apex Park Playground, Cooroy; Splash Park (waterplay), Tewantin; skate parks in Sunshine Beach, Peregian Beach, Cooran, Pomona and Cooroy; park shelters; outdoor fitness equipment and electric BBQs.

-- Noosa River Holiday Park and Boreen Point Campground are open.
-Noosa North Shore Campground reopens on Friday 19 June.
+- Noosa River Holiday Park, Boreen Point Campground and Noosa North Shore Campground are open.
 COVID-Safe Plans are in place, and new guidelines have been introduced to keep everyone safe.
 The parks are operating at a reduced capacity to ensure they adhere to health directives.

 - Help for not-for-profit community groups and organisations - find out more here.